Browse Rentals

 The Surprising Value of Luxury Living

 For many the word luxury is synonymous with extravagance or even waste.
 Many of us grew up with a scarcity mentality where money was meant to be saved and life was meant to be lived with caution.
-Luxury living allows you to explore an abundance mentality, where money spent brings money in return and where the most worthwhile saving you can make is the one thing you can never get back – time.
+Luxury living allows you to adopt an abundance mentality, where money spent brings money in return and where the most worthwhile saving you can make is the one thing you can never get back - time.

 Framed in this way, luxury accommodation represents great value.
-Cost is framed in one unit that you pay upfront, and within it, all the little day-to-day expenses – coffee, food, subscriptions, utilities - are covered.
+Cost is framed in one unit that you pay upfront, and within it, all the little day-to-day expenses - coffee, food, subscriptions, utilities - are covered.
 The hassle and stress of organizing your life is paid for, leaving you to enjoy a lifestyle that reproduces the comfort of your own life in any location you desire.
 Imagine transplanting your main residence to a new city, a new timezone, but without having to stop to make sure it will work for you.
-Management companies can make this seamless, and Rove Travel offers a curated experience, their judgment and eye for quality is the consistency that you are paying for, keeping your life in balance wherever you are in the world.
+Management companies can make this simple, and Rove Travel offers a curated experience, their judgment and eye for quality is the consistency that you are paying for, keeping your life in balance wherever you are in the world.

 Experiences Beyond the Home